Wakaba2/World-Renderer/README.md

 # [BETA] World-Renderer
-This plugin allows you to render objects to the sky and world.
+This plugin allows you to render objects on the sky and world.
 However, this is beta because it is incomplete

 ![gif](https://i.imgur.com/o6FGgjC.png)